 Tools.
 The Open Specifications do not require the use of Microsoft programming tools or programming environments in order for you to develop an implementation.
 If you have access to Microsoft programming tools and environments you are free to take advantage of them.
 Certain Open Specifications are intended for use in conjunction with publicly available standard specifications and network programming art, and assumes that the reader either is familiar with the aforementioned material or has immediate access to it.

 Revision Summary

 Date Revision History Revision Class Comments 6/30/2015 1.0 New Released new document.
+10/16/2015 1.0 No Change No changes to the meaning, language, or formatting of the technical content.

 Table of Contents